I often do this. Start off strong with my nail game, and then a week later… I am over my nails!

-This will provide for a wonderful moisturizing session as well as keep most of the dust off of my skin.
-My hands have been so dry from having recently painted a wall in my home, and so they are really going to like this.
+This will provide a fantastic moisturizing session and keep most dust off my skin.
+My hands have been so dry from painting a wall in my home, and so they are really going to like this.

 Press your efile bit into the nail and push it where you want to.

-Also pay special attention to all of the areas you are using to support yourself.
+Also, pay special attention to the areas you use to support yourself.
 Notice how my wrists are not floating in the air.
-If you were working on a client, totally fine, but when efiling on yourself always anchor your wrists or arms somewhere, and don’t forget also about your pinky!
+If you were working on a client, that is fine, but when efiling on yourself, always anchor your wrists or arms, and don’t forget about your pinky!